minhhoangbui/minhhoangbui.github.io/_posts/2025-02-12-notes-recommendation-system.md

 ---
 layout: post
-title: From Retrieval to Re-ranking: A Practical Recommendation System Pipeline
+title: A Practical Recommendation System Pipeline
-image: /images/rec_system/recsys.png
+author: hoangbm
 ---

 In a recommendation system, there are typically three stages: